 Organisations often say they want to listen to their employees, but in reality only pay lip service to the concept.
 A genuine desire to hear what employees have to say is, however, paying dividends for several of companies interviewed for the article.
 Leading-edge practices such as reverse mentoring and engagement on internal social media is helping organisations ‘crowd source’ employee ideas and feed these into the future direction of the business.
 The double whammy is the boost in employee engagement this brings.
 If people feel they are being listened to and that their ideas are valued, their commitment to the company and willingness to go the extra mile will be greatly increased.

 Having a finger on the pulse in smaller companies should be easier, but in reality with so much to do, it’s often an activity that gets overlooked.
-If regular face-to-face conversations aren’t possible, try putting in place an HR system that lets you share information and gather feedback.
+If regular face-to-face conversations aren’t possible, try looking into HR systems that lets you share information and gather feedback.

 3. Support innovation